 When thinking about webfonts, hinting is something that instantly comes to mind.
 ‘Hints’ are small bites of code instructing a rasterizer which pixels to turn off and on, and is explained in more detail in this Typotheque article.
 It is essential for any web font that it is hinted, and that it is hinted well.
 Yet, hinting is not everything, but just one facet of a webfont.
 In fact, all Macs simply ignore hinting and only rely on the outlines to create pixelated text.
 This makes for type that is more ‘true’ to the original outlines, but also leads to text that appears darker and a little fuzzier, especially at small sizes.
 So, when I designed Proza Libre, I knew it wouldn’t suffice to simply add hints.
 Instead, the outlines themselves would have to be adjusted so that they fit to the pixel-grid more easily.
 Thus, the first part of Proza Libre’s development was all about the outlines, constantly testing how they rendered on my test pages, through a Mac screen.

-Many of the details in the original, when translated to just a few pixels, end up looking fuzzy, thereby loosing their added value and decreasing the ‘crispness’ and legibility of the design.
+Many of the details in the original, when translated to just a few pixels, end up looking fuzzy, thereby losing their added value and decreasing the ‘crispness’ and legibility of the design.
 So, most changes were focused on making the contours more straight-forward.
 In doing so, some of the warm qualities of Proza were lost, but the calligraphic feel remained, albeit more cleaner cut.
 While some changes involved just single glyphs, many were on a fundamental level.
 In the lowercase, for example, I got rid of the outward curve on the top-left of stems and the diagonal cut on the top.
 In the uppercase, I got rid of the slight broadening of the stems toward the ends.
 I made the entire design lighter and spaced it more generously, to prevent the text from looking dark and cramped at smaller sizes.
 Special attention was given to the white space on the outside of where curves meet stems (indicated with arrows), making them big enough to remain clearly visible, even at small sizes.

 The changes that involved single glyphs or groups of glyphs were often more work, and harder to get right.
 Some glyphs, like the ‘g’ for example, had to be redesigned from scratch.
 Many diagonal elements were replaced by horizontal or vertical lines, the most obvious example being the middle part of ‘a’.
 I cut off the terminals (stroke endings) on the bottom of letters like ‘e’ vertically instead of diagonally, and opened up the counters even more.
 To prevent ugly collisions when ligatures are turned off (which is often the case on the web), I moved the top of the ‘f’ to the left, allowing it to work better when followed by an i or an l, and straightened the diagonal part of the horizontal bars in f, g, and t.
 The ‘ear’ of g has a slight indent, to stop it from mingling with the ‘eye’ (circular part) too much, and I redesigned the calligraphic ‘tail’ (bottom part) to a simpler, more horizontal version.
 The part where the two diagonals of v come together can become very dark at small sizes, so I gave it a broader base to lighten up the joint.